 \section{Lee model in the Light-front Coordinates}

-The Lee model is one of the simplest field theory models where the renormalization can be done non-perturbatively.
+Lee model is one of the simplest field theory models where the renormalization can be done non-perturbatively.
 Despite the simplicity of the model, the exact spectrum of the model is difficult to obtain.
-The resolvent formulation (which can be written down exactly for this model) first introduced by Rajeev, enables us to study the spectrum of the model without the need of an explicit formula for the renormalized quantum Hamiltonian.
+The resolvent formulation, which can be written down exactly for this model, first introduced by Rajeev \cite{rajeev1999bound}, enables us to study the spectrum of the model without the need of an explicit formula for the renormalized quantum Hamiltonian.
 To understand this model in more depth, we recall some basic ideas which were originally worked out in \cite{kaynak2009relativistic}.
-To avoid the repetition we deliberately work with the light-front formalism (some aspects of which were also covered in an appendix of \cite{kaynak2009relativistic}).
-Moreover, it is believed that the light-front coordinates provide a better approximation when truncated field operators are used (note that in the interaction term we suppress positive frequency modes for up state and negative ones for the down state in the field operators).
+To avoid the repetition we deliberately work with the light-front formalism, some aspects of which were also covered in an appendix of \cite{kaynak2009relativistic}.
+Moreover, it is believed that the light-front coordinates provide a better approximation when truncated field operators are used \cite{wilson}.
 Let us briefly discuss the oblique coordinate system we use, which was recently used and reviewed in \cite{turgut2018attractive}.
-In the oblique light-front coordinate system $u= t+x$ was chosen to be the evolution parameter, so $u$ is the light-font "time".
-Otherwise we keep the coordinates $x,y$ as before, although we call $y$ as $x^\perp$ (the tranverse coordinate).
-As a result, the line element, the metric tensor and its inverse are given by
+In the oblique light-front coordinate system $u= t+x$ is chosen to be the evolution parameter, so $u$ is the light-font "time".
+Otherwise we keep the coordinates $x,y$ as before, but rename $y$ as $x^\perp$ (the tranverse coordinate).
+As a result, the line element, the metric tensor and its inverse are given by,

 The scalar product between the coordinate and the conjugate momenta is